• The Current Standing Box is a quick summary of your performance in the class.

 • An assignment, quiz or test worth 10 points may impact your grade differently depending on what assignment group it is in.

-• To understand your grade better, look at your overall grade for uncurved courses or percentile rank for curved courses, then consider your performance in different assignment groups and how they can impact your grade.
+• To understand your grade better, look at your overall grade for courses that don't have a curve or percentile rank for curved courses, then consider your performance in different assignment groups and how they can impact your grade.
 Some courses may put major assignments or tests in their own groups so they could have a big impact on your grade when those come up.

 • Curved grading involves a forced distribution of grades, so a certain percentage of students will receive an A, B, etc. Students are graded on their performance relative to other students in the class.